farmera/sare_grant/how_plants_see.md

 #### Professional Multi-Spectral Cameras

 * Multispectral cameras are tuned to capture multiple, narrow bands of light.
-* The 'spectral signature' of a plant helps indicate its productivity.
+* The 'spectral signature' of a plant can help us understand its health and productivity.

 An alternative to consumer-grade RGB cameras is a more expensive camera designed from the ground up to function as a truly narrow-band multi-spectral instrument.